OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 Where:

 * `exception_type` acts as a bitfield that contains exactly one bit, corresponding to an exception number.
-* `user_private_info` and `user_cb` represent pointers to binary data that the OpenCL<!--TODO: correct to say OpenCL here?--> implementation return.
+* `user_private_info` and `user_cb` represent pointers to binary data that the OpenCL implementation return.
 These pointers log additional information that is helpful for debugging the error.

 3. `user_data`: The void* type user-provided data that passes to `fn` when it is called.